 Let’s look at the following example to understand the 1031 exchange process –

-Let us consider a 25% down payment and availing on new financing for the acquisition with a 75% loan-to-value ratio, in this case; you will only be able to purchase a $1,040,000 replacement property.
+Let us consider a 25% down payment and availing of new financing for the acquisition with a 75% loan-to-value ratio; in this case; you will only be able to purchase a $1,040,000 replacement property.

-However, if you chose to exchange, you will be able to reinvest the entire gross equity of $400,000 in the purchase of $1,600,000 replacement property, considering the same down payment and loan-to-value ratios.
+However, if you choose to exchange, you will be able to reinvest the entire gross equity of $400,000 to purchase $1,600,000 replacement property, considering the same down payment and loan-to-value ratios.

-As the preceding example explains, tax-deferred exchanges enable investors to defer capital gain taxes and promote meaningful portfolio growth and increase return on investment.
+As the preceding example explains, tax-deferred exchanges enable investors to defer capital gain taxes, promote meaningful portfolio growth, and increase return on investment.

 The benefits of a 1031 exchange sale can be notable for taxpayers who hold investment property.
-Taxpayers could defer all capital gain taxes, depreciation recapture, the net investment income tax (NIIT), and state taxes.
-Once the requirements of a valid 1031 exchange are met, capital gain recognition can be delayed until the taxpayer wishes to recognize it.
+Taxpayers could defer all capital gain taxes, depreciation recapture, net investment income tax (NIIT), and state taxes.
+Once a valid 1031 exchange requirements are met, capital gain recognition can be delayed until the taxpayer wishes to recognize it.